-These stoves are the world's most efficient because firstly, due to the unique method of introducing air, the combustion chamber is extremely hot, and secondly, the heat is extracted from the combusted gasses to heat the room before it enters the flue, so the chimney is cooler than with normal stoves.
+The Fireballs are the world's most efficient stove because firstly, due to the unique method of introducing air, the combustion chamber is extremely hot, and secondly, the heat is extracted from the combusted gasses to heat the room before it enters the flue.

+On the Hollywell for example, the gasses have been cooled to just 122 °C, far below what the stove thermometer will measure.
 Because the thermometer is not 'in the green', you think that the stove is not operating efficiently, so load the chamber with wood and have the air wide open.

 This creates such an inferno that occasionally the ceramic glass can frost (something even the windows on the space shuttle could not achieve during re-entry), and although it is very rare, the stainless steel baffle can also be damaged, stainless steel melts at over 1500°C!